The King of Fighters XV: Critical response

 Critics were still divided on the overall main content when compared to the previous game.
 IGN heavily criticized the lack of content, insubstantial tutorialization, reused six year-old animations, and called its story mode "utterly bare bones."
 When it came to the visuals though, IGN still found it superior to the issues presented in KOFXIV.
 Shacknews similarly lauded the visual redesign, netcode, training modes, gameplay mechanics, music, and existing roster while panning its inaccessibility, overpowered mechanics, and the absence of major characters in the roster.
 GameSpot criticized bad AI and the lack of substantial iteration over The King of Fighters XIV.
 PC Magazine lamented the lack of crossplay and the lack of proper training modes to newcomers who want to perform proper combos rather than relying on the simple moves.
 Meristation criticized the story mode for the poorly developed bosses and anime-like cutscenes but still praised the visual improvement.
 Destructoid still believes KOFXV employs the best roster in the entire series especially thanks to the new visuals developed.
 Despite liking the gallery mode employed in the game, HobbyConsolas lamented KOFXV does not present the same concept artworks from previous artworks KOFXIV had easy access to.

 The DLC was generally praised for bringing back Omega Rugal, famous for his high difficulty to defeat, as well as the Garou: Mark of the Wolves team, especially its rebalanced lead Rock Howard.
-Though the return of Geese was praised, his status of alive within the KOF franchise bothered The Gamer as he became one of the several fighting game characters who never die despite his fate in Real Bout Fatal Fury.
+Though the return of Geese was praised, his status of alive within the KOF franchise bothered James Kennedy of The Gamer, as he became one of the several fighting game characters who never die despite his fate in Real Bout Fatal Fury.